-- (a) The Commission shall establish, fees for the application issuance and renewal of all licenses pursuant to the Act; - (b) The differing treatment of these license categories reflects a recognition and judgment that casino applicants and licensees benefit directly or indirectly from all aspects of the regulatory process and are best suited to bear the largest share of the costs incurred by the Commission in implementing that process.
+The Commission shall establish, fees for the application issuance and renewal of all licenses pursuant to the Act;

+- The differing treatment of these license categories reflects a recognition and judgment that casino applicants and licensees benefit directly or indirectly from all aspects of the regulatory process and are best suited to bear the largest share of the costs incurred by the Commission in implementing that process.
 Moreover, the actual cost of investigation and considering applications for individual employee licenses and casino service provider licenses may exceed the amount which those applicants and licensees may fairly be required to pay as fees.
-The fee structure established by these rules and regulations is designed to respond to these policies and problems. - (c) To the extent reasonably possible, each applicant or licensee should pay the investigatory or regulatory costs attributable to their application or license.
-The Casino Gaming Licensee shall pay the fees for Casino Employee Licenses and Casino Key Employee Licenses and shall not deduct such amount from an employee's or key employee's wages or salary. - (d) Unless otherwise specifically exempted by the Commission, all application fees are fully earned when received by the Commonwealth Treasury or the Commission.
-The withdrawal of the application by the applicant or the denial of the license by the Commission is not grounds for a rebate of any portion of any application fee.
+The fee structure established by these rules and regulations is designed to respond to these policies and problems. - To the extent reasonably possible, each applicant or licensee should pay the investigatory or regulatory costs attributable to their application or license. - Unless otherwise specifically exempted by the Commission, all application fees are fully earned when received by the Commonwealth Treasury or the Commission.
+The withdrawal of the application by the applicant or the denial of the license by the

+Commission is not grounds for a rebate of any portion of any application fee.